swax/NAISYS/guides/snl-workflow-readiness.md

 Before another live order: release/deploy the ERP code and SketchTV source API, verify API discovery exposes the new capabilities, then approve revision 35.
 Keep recurring scheduling disabled.
 Start a new test only when requested.

+### One-time server conversion from npm to Git

+The live server currently runs the npm install from `/home/naisys`; hash targets are ignored by npm installations.
+The updater supports a full commit hash only after the runner is launched from the NAISYS Git checkout.

+`release/deploy-git-server.sh FULL_COMMIT_HASH`, run as the existing `naisys` account, builds `/home/naisys/naisys-git` before stopping the current PM2 server.
+It keeps the same working directory and `/var/naisys` data, backs up SQLite databases and private PM2 launch configuration, then switches just that server.
+The existing npm installation is retained for rollback.
+This script is specific to upgrading the existing ERP schema 46 to 47.
+The schema-version bump is required for startup to apply the additive retry migration.

+After conversion, Supervisor Admin should show a Git version.
+Future updates can use `/FULL_COMMIT_HASH`, or `>=3.0.4/FULL_COMMIT_HASH` to retain the existing npm floor for other hosts.
+The target applies to all eligible connected Git hosts;
+inspect the host list before changing it.
+A target does not convert npm hosts.

 The existing StarMapr user-run benchmark takes independently labeled held-out positive/negative examples and rejects exact training-image leakage: